 - Vinegar – Rinse your hair well with vinegar to remove shampoo and styling product build up.
 Then rinse away the vinegar.

-Using these homemade spa treatments to pamper yourself will not only help keep your budget under control, it will give you peace of mind knowing that what you’re putting on your skin isn’t loaded with chemicals.
-You won’t need a special shelf in the bathroom for all your beauty and spa products and you won’t have to worry about spending a lot of money only to find out you don’t like the product.
+Using these homemade spa treatments to pamper yourself will not only help keep your budget under control, but it will also give you peace of mind knowing that what you’re putting on your skin isn’t loaded with chemicals.
+You won’t need a special shelf in the bathroom for all your beauty and spa products, and you won’t have to worry about spending a lot of money only to find out you don’t like the product.
 These homemade spa treatments don’t time a lot of time to prepare or require a separate trip to the store.
-Have you tried any homemade spa treatments?
-Do you use something that I haven’t listed here?Powered by Sidelines